 How popular is the baby name Danielle in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Danielle and check out all the blog posts that mention the name Danielle.
+Plus, check out all the blog posts that mention the name Danielle.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 I’m just waiting for the right moment to, like, become a housewife, financially, you know?
 I want my husband to get us to, like, a certain point financially.
 I wanna get to the point as a couple where I can comfortably afford sliced mango.
 Know what I’m talking about?
 I’m talking about that Whole Foods mango.
 That $10-a-box Whole Foods mango that was sliced by white people.
 That’s the kind of income bracket I’m striving for.
 That’s when you know you’ve made it, when you’re eating mango that was sliced by a dude named Noah.
 I want Noah mango, Rebecca kiwi, Danielle pineapple.

 ‘What happened was the head of Irish weather service Met Eireann called me in August and asked me where my name was from and I thought it was a bit strange, I didn’t know why she was asking,’ [Barra Best] told the BBC’s Evening Extra programme.

 ‘It comes from the south-west of Ireland from Finbarr, St Finbarr in Co Cork and it’s derived from that.’